jessonfoo/p001/week_2/7_cultural_blog.md

 Link to your blog on the index of your site and sync your changes.
 Then email the link to your accountability group.
 If you feel comfortable sharing with the group, share your blog on the google+ community under "Blog Posts."

+*About*
+These exercises were created to combat Imposter Syndrome, based on [this research](http://blogs.discovermagazine.com/notrocketscience/2010/11/25/15-minute-writing-exercise-closes-the-gender-gap-in-university-level-physics/#.Uynq1a1dUYM)

 *License*
 This project is licensed from Ada Institute under Creative Commons Attribution: